-The Tenure Facility (TF) project is a multi-objective initiative that aims at upscaling Community Tenure and Jurisdiction for tribal and forest dwellers in India.
+This is a multi-objective initiative project that aims at upscaling Community Tenure and Jurisdiction for tribal and forest dwellers in India.

 Launched on January 1, 2018 in collaboration with Tenure Facility